Table reshaping and joins#

 Overview#

-Aggregation is a commonly used to summarize tabular data.
+Aggregation is commonly used to summarize tabular data.
 In an aggregation procedure, a function is applied on subsets of table rows, whereas subsets are specified through one or more grouping variables, to obtain a new (smaller) table with summaries per group.
 Aggregation is one of the techniques following the split-apply-combine concept.

 In pandas, there are several different ways of specifying the function(s) to be applied on the table column(s).
 We will go over three commonly used scenarios: